APB is a Global Speaker, Celebrity & Entertainment Agency

 Biography

-As well as speaking and preaching, the Rev. Tutu has established Nozizwe Consulting.
-Its mission is to bring different groups together to learn from and celebrate their differences and acknowledge their shared humanity.
-As part of this work, she has led Truth and Reconciliation Workshops for groups dealing with different types of conflict.
-She is the recipient of four honorary doctorates from universities and colleges in the U.S. and Nigeria.
-She has served as a curate at Christ Church Cathedral as a Canon Missioner for Racial and Economic Equity, and as a Canon Missioner for Kairos West Community Center for the Cathedral of All Souls in Asheville, N.C.
-She is a single mother of two daughters and a son.
+In addition to her work in ministry and education, Rev. Tutu founded Nozizwe Consulting, an initiative dedicated to helping communities and organizations navigate difference with honesty, courage, and respect.
+Through this work she has facilitated Truth and Reconciliation workshops for groups working through conflict and division.
+She is the recipient of four honorary doctorates from universities and colleges in the United States and Nigeria and has served in numerous leadership roles within the Episcopal Church, including as a Canon Missioner for Racial and Economic Equity and as Canon Missioner for Kairos West Community Center at the Cathedral of All Souls in Asheville, North Carolina.

 Speaker Videos